Dispatches

-Uber Burned Its Entire 2026 AI Budget in Four Months — Here's the Bill Coming Due
+Uber Burned Its Entire 2026 AI Budget in Four Months · The Bill Coming Due

-Uber exhausted its entire 2026 AI coding budget by April — not an overshoot, a full burn.
+Uber exhausted its entire 2026 AI coding budget by April, four months into the year.
 Beneath that headline sits a three-layer debt stack: technical debt, ungoverned prompt sprawl, and cost overhang accrued during a subsidised-inference era now ending.
 Organisations that treat AI spend as an architectural concern from day one will survive what follows; those that audit costs only after the invoice arrives will not.

 Uber's CTO recently disclosed that the company burned through its entire 2026 AI coding budget in four months.